Ares-Developers/Ares-docs/new/spybehavior.rst

   been spied, select the building and the cameo of the unit that is being produced will be displayed over the building.

+  .. note:: At the moment PCX cameos are not supported.

 .. image:: /images/production_spying.png
   :alt: Screenshot of a current production being revealed
   :align: center